TalarB/InvoiceLogger/README.md

 - Adding multiple photos for the same invoice
 - Getting to see the image in full size when tapping on it
 - Only a few currencies are supported
+- Strings are not localized and are hardcoded where needed

 **Nice to have**